'Devon' was the British amphibious seizure of the Italian port of Termoli on the west coast of the Adriatic Sea (1/8 October 1943).

 Dempsey’s plan was the Canadian 1st Division would push north along the axis of the inland Highway 17 toward Vinchiaturo and Campobasso while the 78th Division moved along the coastal Highway 16 toward Termoli, which was to be taken by an amphibious assault just ahead of the 78th Division’s arrival.

 The capture of Termoli was entrusted to Lieutenant Colonel J. F. Durnford-Slater’s 1st Special Service Brigade, comprising No. 3 Commando and No. 40 Royal Marine Commando supported by the 1st Special Raiding Squadron (1st Special Air Service renamed after the end of the North African campaign in May 1943) with 207 men under the command of Lieutenant Colonel R. B. Mayne.
-The assault force was then to be bolstered by the seaborne arrival of two of the 78th Division’s three brigades (Brigadier B. Howlett’s 36th Brigade and Brigadier N. Russell’s 38th Brigade) and the landward arrival of the division’s third component (Brigadier E. E. E. Cass’s 11th Brigade) supported by the 4th Armoured Brigade.
+The assault force was then to be bolstered by the seaborne arrival of two of the 78th Division’s three brigades (Brigadier B. Howlett’s 36th Brigade and Brigadier N. Russell’s 38th Brigade) and the landward arrival of the division’s third organic component (Brigadier E. E. E. Cass’s 11th Brigade) supported by the 4th Armoured Brigade.

 von Vietinghoff-Scheel believed that the 8th Army had no more than four divisions and lacked effective naval support, and therefore expected that the British northward advance along the eastern side of the Italian peninsula would be slow and methodical, especially as the terrain offered excellent defensive capabilities to the rear of the 'Reinhard-Linie' defences.